scratch-api/scratch-api.github.io/docs/CLI/accs.md

 ### `scratch login`

+You will be automatically exited from the group.
+To stay in, use -G.
 Login to a scratch account and add it to the current group.
 You will be prompted for a username and password

 ### `scratch login --sessid`

+You will be automatically exited from the group.
+To stay in, use -G.
 Login to a scratch account and add it to the current group.
 You will be prompted for a session ID.

 ## Account groups